Olivera Finn: Early life and education

 Finn was born on November 2, 1949, in Niš, Yugoslavia (now Serbia).
-She grew up and went to high school in Niš, which is south of Belgrade in what is now Serbia.
+She grew up and went to high school in Niš, a city in what is now Serbia.
 She moved to the United States when she was 18 years old, having married an American.
 They settled in San Juan, Puerto Rico, where her husband was stationed for three years as a Coast Guard officer.

 In Puerto Rico, she earned her Bachelor of Science in Biology from the Inter American University of Puerto Rico at San Juan.
 At the IAUPR, she was one of Dr. Alexander Acholonu's students.
 She published her first paper as an undergraduate, about completing a life cycle of a parasite.

 When her husband was discharged into the reserves they moved to Stanford, California.
 Finn graduated with a Doctor of Philosophy in Immunology from Stanford University in 1980 and completed her postdoctoral fellowship at the university in 1982.